JuanJimenez30/OPProject340/doc/Object-Oriented-Design/GreensboroLawncareCompany(GLC)Design.md

 ### 2.2 Use Case Descriptions

-#### 2.2.1 Actor: Farmer
+#### 2.2.1 Actor: Provider
 ##### 2.2.1.1 Sign Up
-A farmer can sign up to create their profile with their name, email, password, and phone number.
-Emails must be unique.
+A provider can sign up to create their profile with their name, email, password, and phone number.
 ##### 2.2.1.2 Log In
-A farmer shall be able to sign in using their registred email and password.
-After logging in, the farmer shall be directed their dashboard where they see an overview of their farm, boxes and stats.
+A provider shall be able to sign in using their registred email and password.
+After logging in, the provider shall be directed their dashboard where they see an overview of their services.
 ##### 2.2.1.3 Update Profile
-A farmer shall be to modify their profile by going to their profile page.
-They can change their email, password, and farm.
+A provider shall be to modify their profile by going to their profile page.
+They can change their email, username and passwrod.
-##### 2.2.1.4 Create Produce Boxes
+##### 2.2.1.4 Create/Delete Service
-The farmer shall be able to create a new produce box listing.
-They would provide a box name, description, and price.
-This box will be created to be associated with only this farmer and their farm.
+The Provider shall be able to create a new service.
+They would provide a service name, description, and price.
+They can also delete any existing services.
-##### 2.2.1.4 View Customer Stats
+##### 2.2.1.5 View Customer Information
-A farmer will be able to view several statistics such as total revenue, total subscribers, and average ratings.
+A provider will be able to view customer profiles and information regarding their profiles.
+##### 2.2.1.6 Accept/Deny Service Request
+A provider will be able to accept or deny requests for services by the customer.
+If accepted, the service will be added to the customets cart and proceed to checkout.
+##### 2.2.1.7 Reply to Reviews
+A provider will be able to reply to reviews left by customers.
+The reply will then be posted to the reviews page to the corresponding review.

 #### 2.2.2 Actor: Customer
 ##### 2.2.2.1 Sign Up